Denis Faul: 1981 hunger strike

 Persuaded that a previous hunger strike had been 24 – 48 hours from a British capitulation, Sands, had been "conned by his own crowd".
 After he and three other men had died in May 1981, and the "Brits" had conceded to one of the demands, that in recognition of their special status republican prisoners be allowed to wear their own clothes, Faul regarded Sinn Féin as being "gravely at fault":They were having a good time, Sinn Féin.
 The money was rolling in, political support was building up.
 They were getting members elected to the Dáil.
 They had the big funeral for Sands.
 They were having a great time politically.
-They could feel it building up and they had a bye-election coming up in Fermanagh/South Tyrone, They wouldn't stop it.In July, after a further five strikers had died, Faul organised a meeting of prisoners' relatives.
+They could feel it building up and they had a by-election coming up in Fermanagh/South Tyrone, They wouldn't stop it.In Paris at the beginning of July, Faul, together with Kieran Doherty's mother Margaret, tried to persuade the French government to intervene and pressure the British to make concessions.
+Following the death of fifth striker, Joe McDonnell, on July 8, Faul returned to Ireland and organised a meeting of prisoners' relatives.
 He argued that Prime Minister Margaret Thatcher had shown she would not be moved, and the families agreed with Faul to meet with Gerry Adams in the hope of finding a way to end the protest.
 Adams, however, was to report that the remaining strikers rejected the terms on offer from the British government as a betrayal of those who had already sacrificed their lives.
 After four further deaths, Faul persuaded the next of kin to take their men off the strike when they became unconscious.
 By 6 September, six men had been moved to the hospital wings where they could be fed, and the four final holdouts agreed to end their protest on 3 October.